Trekking in Sikkim Darjeeling

 Highlights of the Trek

-The main highlights of the Sandakphu Trek is it’s moderate trekking trail which even a novice hiker can attempt, and the 180 Degree mountain view of the Everest and the Kanchenjunga Ranges that can be viewed in a single glance from Sandakphu.
+The main highlights of the Sandakphu Trek is it’s moderate trekking trail which even a beginner can attempt, and the 180 Degree mountain view of the Everest and the Kanchenjunga Ranges that can be viewed in a single glance from Sandakphu.

-Remember, Sandakphu is the only place in the entire Himalayas from where you can spy the four tallest mountains in the world decorating the horizon simultaneously.
+Remember, Sandakphu is the only place in the entire Himalayas from where you can spy the 4 tallest mountains in the world decorating the horizon simultaneously.

 The trek route also passes through the Singalila National Park rich in the different varieties of flora and fauna, especially the Red Panda.